Intelligent-Reliable-Autonomous-Systems/WOFOSTGym-Docs/docs/source/config/config_agro.rst

 * For annual and perrennial crops, valid end types are: ``sowing``, ``emergence``, ``maturity``, ``harvest``, ``death``, and ``max_duration``.
 * For grape specific simulations, valid end types are: ``endodorm``, ``ecodorm``, ``budbreak``, ``verasion``, ``ripe``, ``max_duration``.

 ``max_duration`` controls the maximum duration in days that a crop can be active.
-Regardless of the ``crop_end_type``, if the maximum duration is reached, the crop will become inactive, although the site simulation may continue.
+Regardless of the ``crop_end_type``, if the maximum duration is reached, the crop will become inactive, although the soil simulation may continue.

-* For more information on how crops and sites interact, see :ref:`sites_and_crops`
+* For more information on how crops and soils interact, see :ref:`soils_and_crops`

 Full Example
 ^^^^^^^^^^^^